By Erika Ditzman

 National Student Clearinghouse is a nonprofit organization formed in 1993 that serves the educational and workforce communities with access to trusted data, related services, and insights.
 They collect and compile enrollment data from over 95% of all accredited postsecondary institutions.

-Outcome 3 states that “every youth is connected to and engaged in an accredited career pathway.”
+The Post Secondary Enrollment outcome states that “every youth is connected to and engaged in an accredited career pathway.”

 To learn more about data terminology, read ABC’s blog post on “What is Evidence-Based Decision Making?”